In the Beginning:

 circumcision—you could look it up in our archives

-The sign of God’s covenant with Abraham shows up in the New Testament in Stephen’s speech in the Acts of the Apostles 7:51.
+The sign of God’s covenant with Abraham shows up in the New Testament in Stephen’s speech in Acts of the Apostles 7:51.
 To learn more about the word circumcision, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the Old Testament Trinity